gohugoio/hugo/content/en/getting-started/quick-start.md

 View your site at the URL displayed in your terminal.
 Keep the development server running as you continue to add and change content.

+When satisfied with your new content, set the front matter `draft` parameter to `false`.

 {{% note %}}
 Hugo's rendering engine conforms to the CommonMark [specification] for markdown.
 The CommonMark organization provides a useful [live testing tool] powered by the reference implementation.